A lot has happened over the past 10 years in sport, from the London Olympics to England reaching the semi-finals of the men and women’s World Cup.

 The London 2012 Olympic Games is memorable for many reasons, but on one Saturday evening, Jessica Ennis-Hill, Mo Farah and Greg Rutherford became sporting superstars as they each won gold within one hour in the Olympic stadium.

 And it’s their success among other athletes that has since inspired the nation to get active.
-Watch Ella Cohen’s journey from casual running to half-marathon success below.
+Watch Ella Cohen’s journey from casual runner to half-marathon success below.

 2: Andy Murray wins first ever Wimbledon title (2013)